emqx/emqx-docs/en_US/durability/durability_introduction.md

 :::

-1. Enable durable sessions on EMQX.
+1. Enable the durable sessions feature on EMQX.

-   By default, EMQX does not enable the durable sessions.
+   By default, EMQX does not enable durable sessions.
 You need to modify the `etc/emqx.conf` file and add the following configuration to enable this feature:

    ```bash
    durable_sessions {